-Hope Lutheran provides a Classical Christian Education to our K through 6th grade students.
+Hope Lutheran provides a Classical Christian Education to our Preschool through 8th grade students.
 Classical education is a time tested approach that teaches the student to understand the “how” of learning.
 If a student knows how to learn, they can excel in any field, subject, or situation.

 Classical education is “free-thinking”.
 We are not afraid of different ideas or theories.
 The student is free to explore them and think critically about them.
 Indoctrination is excluded from the Classical educational process.